system76/docs/content/linux-gaming.md

 source ~/.profile
 ```

-Now, after <u>Steam</u> is installed, you can run protonup in terminal, and it will grab the newest ProtonGE build.
+After <u>Steam</u> is installed, you can run protonup in a terminal.
+The command will fetch the newest ProtonGE build.
 This tool will also pull hotfixes.
 Below is an example of the tools output:

 ```bash
 protonup